 It has support for Flex, ICOM , Kenwood and Yaesu rigs, but not all models are supported.

-It also provides a PTT interface for use by the ARDOP, WINMOR or other soundcard modes.
+It provides a PTT interface for use by ARDOP, WINMOR, VARA or other soundcard modems.

-Rig Control can also use Hamlib's rigctld to control the radio instead of controlling it directly.
-Control via Hamlib is limited to setting frequency, operating mode and filter width and keying PTT
+Rig Control can also use Hamlib's rigctld or FLRIG to control the radio instead of controlling it directly.
+Control via Hamlib or FLRIG is limited to setting frequency, operating mode and filter width and keying PTT .

 Several ICOM radios can be connected to a single CI-V interface (just connect the leads to the radios in parallel, and make sure you set Transceive off in the CI-V menu).
 An ICOM radio with a built in USB CI-V interface, such as the IC7100 can also drive the CI-V port on other ICOM radios.

 Features supported include:

 Mode Selection Selecting signal bandwidth for modes such as WINMOR and Pactor III.